Skip to the main content

 Most speech-language pathologists work at:

-Some work as researchers at hospitals, universities or government agencies (candidates most often need a doctorate).
+Those who specialize in older age groups or neurological conditions may work in continuing-care facilities.
+Some work as researchers at hospitals, universities, or government agencies.
 Others manage speech and hearing programs.

 Industry Concentration